 1. Build the lathe stand cabinet

 The lathe stand is built mainly from 2 sheets of ¾” plywood.
 I broke down the plywood in my driveway into manageable pieces per my cutting diagram before I brought it into the shop.
-The plans which include the cutting diagram are available at my Wood Lathe Stand Plans page.
+The Mobile Lathe Stand Plans include the cutting diagram and detailed step-by-step instructions for this project.

 I cut the bottom and the sides of the lathe stand to width first then to length.
 I designed the cabinet to be 30″ tall, but this can easily be altered a few inches up or down by the type of casters or feet you use.